asyncapi/website/pages/blog/2020-summary.md

 ## LinkedIn

 [LinkedIn](https://www.linkedin.com/company/asyncapi/) grew a lot this year.
-We won't be able to compare this year with the previous because... this is not a place where I want to discuss not the experience you get with LinkedIn.
+We won't be able to compare this year with the previous one because... this is not a place where I want to discuss the experience you get with LinkedIn.

 ### Followers and impressions